Skip to content

 run: |

-pip install pyrit-ai pytest pytest-asyncio
+pip install pyrit pytest pytest-asyncio

 - name: Run red team tests